bovirus/trayslate/README.md

 - **Popup Window** — Floating translation window with quick access from anywhere
 - **Real-time Mode** — Live processing while typing with an adjustable delay
 - **Auto Language Swap** — Optional automatic swap based on the input language
+- **Smart Language Swap** — Automatically switches language pair if detected language is outside current pair
 - **Tray Indicator** — Shows the current language pair and translation progress on the tray icon
 - **Recent Pairs** — Manage and automatically save recently used language pairs
+- **Mouse Mode** — Translate text by simply selecting it with the mouse in any application
 - **Multilingual UI** — Interface available in twenty-five widely used languages
 - **Dark Mode** — Supports Windows dark mode and adapts to system theme